matthew-c-lenert/Long-Gen/README.md

 time_breaks: you can specify where you wish piecewise breaks to occur in the interval (0,1).
 If time_breaks is left empty while the num_piecewise_breaks > 0, then the location of the piecewise breaks will be selected at random over the (0,1) interval.
 If the list is not empty, then the list size must be equal to the number of piecewise breaks.
 The default is [].

 probability_threshold: set a threshold to determine cases and controls when the Logit link function is in use.
 Probabilities above the threshold will be cases and below will be controls.
 If no threshold is set, then the cases and controls will be determined by their probability, eg., an observation with a 20% probability will be a case 20% of the time.
 The default is None.

+random_effects_links: a list of consequences the unobserved random effects can have on the generating model, if desired.
+We used these latent effects to symbolize severity of illness or baseline risk, where subjects with random effects deviating farther away from 0 are considered sicker than those with effects closer to 0.
+This paradigm could also be turned on its head for a survival framework, where more extreme random effects could represent healthier patients.
+Random effects can influence the generating model in 3 ways:
+"measurements": Adding "measurements" to the list will cause the number of measurements per patient to be correlated with a random effect.
+Use the percentile_sort_cutoff and percentile_sub to manipulate this correlation.
+"features": Adding "features" to the list will cause the observed feature values over time to be correlated with a random effect.
+Patients with more extreme (deviation from 0) random effects will also have more extreme feature values.
+"timespan": Adding "timespan" to the list will cause patients with more extreme feature values to have a larger measurement window (the span of time that observations occur).
+This can stand in for longer lengths of stay or observation periods.
+The default is ["measurements","features","timespan"].

+percentile_sort_cutoff: this cutoff allows the user to change the measurement assignment of large positive patient specific parameter values.
+Generally this kind of patient specific parameters values would get the largest number of measurements.
+However, this may not always be desired, for example, if the patient specific parameter signifies mortality risk, extreme patients on this end of the spectrum may die sooner (with fewer measurements) than other patients.
+Default = 1, no change to measurement assignment.
+This parameter should be between 0 and 1.

+percentile_sub: this parameter specifies approximately where in the measurement distribution to shuffle patients with random_effects above the percentile_sort_cutoff.
+For example, they can recieve the fewest measurements by setting this to 0, or to the middle (0.5).
+This parameter should be between 0 and 1.

 #### create_data_set()